Professor Rebecca Braslau

 Prof. Braslau has served as guest editor for Molecules special issue on Free Radicals.
 She has contributed three chapters for books, two with graduate student co-authors.

 Professor Braslau teaches courses in organic chemistry at the sophomore level, an advanced organic laboratory, and graduate courses in organic synthesis and a specialized course on organic free radicals.
-She is currently chair of the Department Safety Committee, and chair of the campus Chemical Safety Advisory Committee, in addition to serving as a member of several other committees at the department and campus level.
+She has served as the chair of the Department Safety Committee, and chair of the campus Chemical Safety Advisory Committee, in addition to serving as a member of several other committees at the department and campus level.